shouzhixia93/personal_page/README.md

 ## Services

-As an ad hoc reviewer for *British Journal of Political Science*, *Information, Communication & Society*, *Journal of Chinese Governance*, *Journal of Contemporary China*, *Journal of Current Chinese Affairs*, *Poetics*, *Political Behavior*, and *Public Performance & Management Review*.
+As an ad hoc reviewer for *British Journal of Political Science*, *Information, Communication & Society*, *Journal of Contemporary China*, *Journal of Current Chinese Affairs*, *Poetics*, *Political Behavior*, and *Public Performance & Management Review*.